The ultimate Gravity SMTP guide: Everything you need to know

 The Brevo paid plans are in the mid-range of the SMTP services covered in this guide.
 However, you do get access to a fully-featured CRM platform when you sign up.
 This means you can send email campaigns, use the drag-and-drop editor to design professional-looking emails, create automated workflows, and more.
 However, thanks to the generous free plan, you might not need to upgrade.

-While everything looks good on paper for Brevo, there are some reports of relatively low email delivery rates.
+While everything looks good on paper for Brevo, there are some reports of relatively low email delivery rates for transactional emails.

 Pros